 Based on the OSAP requirements, you may be a part-time student for one term, and a full-time student for the other term.
 If this is the case, submit a part-time application only for the term showing that you are part-time.
 Use the calculator below to determine if you are considered part-time.

-Note: When entering credits below, credits for full year (Y) courses are split evenly in the fall and winter terms.
-Example: Y course = six credits; three credits are considered in the fall term and three credits are considered in the winter term.
-Use this calculator to determine your course load for each term.
+Note: Credits for full-year (Term Y) courses are split evenly in the fall and winter terms.
+Example: for a Term Y course worth six credits, three credits are assigned to the fall term and three credits are assigned to the winter term.
+Use this calculator to determine your course load for the fall/winter session:

-It is important to enter your correct course load on your financial aid application as your tuition, compulsory and book costs in the assessment are calculated based on your course load.
+It is important to enter your correct course load on your OSAP application as your tuition, compulsory and book costs in the OSAP assessment are calculated based on the course load.
 Incorrect course load information will delay your funds.

-To be eligible for the Part-time Canada Student Loans and Canada Student Grant Program, you must meet the criteria below, as well as certain residency and income requirements as specified on the government OSAP website:
+To be eligible for the Part-time Canada Student Loans and Canada Student Grant Program, you must meet the criteria below, as well as certain residency and income requirements as specified on the Government of Ontario's OSAP website:

 - Registered in an OSAP-approved degree program (most degree programs at York are eligible).

-- You maintained satisfactory academic progress while in receiving previous government financial aid.
+- You maintained satisfactory academic progress while receiving prior government financial aid.